Yunie08/AmbreGorias_3_04122021/README.md

 This website interface follows the specifications given in a creative brief and a mobile version mockup.
 ### Technologies

-:heavy_check_mark:  Allowed: HTML5, CSS, Sass
-:x: Forbidden: Javascript, inline CSS, any framework
-### Technologies

-:heavy_check_mark:  Allowed: HTML5, CSS, Sass
+:heavy_check_mark:  Allowed: HTML5, CSS, Sass__
-:x: Forbidden: Javascript, inline CSS, any framework
+:x: Forbidden: Javascript, inline CSS, any framework__

 ### Style guide

 __Colors :__